BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_2__keyboard_bindings_and_turning_the_turtle.md

 while True:
 ```

-We use the turtle.onkey method will set the computer to listen for a certain key and when that is pressed it will run the assigned function.so when the left arrow key is pressed it will call the function called turnleft._*note: that this new piece of code sits between setting the speed (line 12) and the start of the while loop (line 20).
+We use the turtle.onkey method to set the computer to listen for a certain key and when that key is pressed it will run the assigned function.
+So when the left arrow key is pressed it will call the function called turnleft._*note: that this new piece of code sits between setting the speed (line 12) and the start of the while loop (line 20).
 In python where the code sits is very important_

 Step 3.
 The next step is to write the turn_left, turn_right and increase_speed functions:
 ```python